naveenneog/Azure-Speech-Samples/Readme.md

-# Real-Time Audio Recognition with NAudio and Azure Speech Service
+# Real-Time System Audio Recognition with NAudio and Azure Speech Service

-This project demonstrates how to perform real-time audio recognition using the NAudio library and Azure Speech Service in C#.
+This project demonstrates how to perform real-time system audio recognition using the NAudio library and Azure Speech Service in C#.

 ## Prerequisites